myllynen/byteman-automation-tutorial/byteman-automation-tool/README.md

-where we will install the agent and the script while the application is already running, we need to know any one method that gets invoked to have the helper registered, we use the constructor of the test program's _proftest.TestUnit_ class for this purpose.
+where we will install the agent and the script while the application is already running, we need to know any one method that gets invoked to have the helper registered, we use the constructor of the test program's _com.example.proftest.TestUnit_ class for this purpose.

 (Note that depending how Byteman was installed, its scripts may or may not have the _.sh_ suffix.
 NB.
 The test target is _proftest_, the tool